 Garage door openers do the heavy lifting for you, so you can enjoy convenience every time you get home without stepping foot outside when it's raining, hot or otherwise uncomfortable.
 But openers aren't all the same, which means you need to know which size is right for your situation.
 Buying an opener with extra power wastes money on unnecessary horsepower.
 Going too small can be just as wasteful if it can't handle your garage door because of the additional wear and tear on the motor.
 Figure out what you really need to balance functionality and cost.

 The characteristics of your garage door heavily influence how much horsepower your opener needs.
 A door that's heavy or large needs more power to efficiently lift it.
 The size and weight of the door help you figure out what size of opener you need.

 Video of the Day

-Measure the width and height of your garage door with a tape measure.
-Write down what material your garage door is made from.
-Although the door springs balance the weight and do the actual job of lifting the door, wood doors and insulated steel doors are heavier than a standard uninsulated steel door.
+Measure the width and height of your garage door with a tape measure so you know what you have.
+Single garage door openers generally do fine with smaller openers, while double doors may need a little more horsepower.
 Doors that are 10 feet wide by 8 feet tall are single-car garage doors.
 Doors larger than this are considered double-car garage doors.

-Decide whether you want to install the opener yourself or have the opener professionally installed.
+Decide whether you want to install the opener yourself or have it professionally installed.
 Self-installed openers use rails that come in three pieces that you assemble.
 A professional model has a one-piece rail.
 Though there is no difference in the strength or durability of either rail, assembling the rail correctly is vital to the proper operation of the opener.
 Most homes are now pre-wired for openers, which makes the task of hooking up the opener sensors and wall button less difficult for the do-it-yourself homeowner.